 For smooth functioning of the organization, POSDCORB prescribes that there has to be a unity of command down the hierarchical levels amongst the employees.
 This means a single employee must receive his commands from one and only one manager.
 Different reporting authorities sometimes may confuse the employee.

 3. The distinction between line and staff functions

 POSDCORB recommends delineation between the ‘Line’ and ‘Staff’ functions in an organization.
 This means that there can be a holding company for carrying out higher order tasks such as planning, organizing, and budgeting; and the subsidiaries will execute these plans according to the mandate from the holding companies.

 POSDCORB has been a very effective and concrete theory in administration and management elucidating very clearly the roles and duties of any chief manager.
 However, POSDCORB has also been facing some criticising remarks on the following grounds:

 - Too simple a concept:

 A major criticism against POSDCORB is that it is too simple a theory – a mere list – of some of the duties of the higher managing authorities.
-Many of the functions listed therein have already been delegated to various departmental managements under modern management practices.
+Many of the functions listed in POSDCORB have already been delegated to various departmental managements under modern management practices.